elizabethdrew/networth-tracker-project/notes/ProjectInfo.md

 - **Enhanced Testing**: Develop comprehensive tests for account and balance management functionalities to ensure robustness and reliability.
 - **Editable Balance Entries**: Consider implementing editable balance entries with mechanisms for tracking changes and rollback capabilities.
+- **Liquibase**: Needs to be added once entity class is firmly set in stone

 ### User Service